Loading...

 How Kidney Dialysis Works

-It is important to note that dialysis is not a permanent cure for kidney failure; it is a lifetime treatment that must be continued unless a patient receives a kidney transplant.
+It is important to note that dialysis is not a permanent cure for kidney failure.
+It is a lifetime treatment.

-There are two types of dialysis: hemodialysis and peritoneal dialysis.
-T
+Haemodialysis and peritoneal dialysis are two types of dialysis.

-he choice between hemodialysis and peritoneal dialysis depends on factors like the patient's lifestyle, medical condition, availability of the treatment, and personal preference.
+These factors are the patient's lifestyle, medical condition, treatment availability, and personal preference.

-- As blood passes through one part of the filter, a special fluid (containing electrolyte solution) in the other part draws waste from the blood.
+• As blood passes through one part of the filter.
+A special fluid (containing electrolyte solution) in the other part removes waste from the blood.

-- The filtered blood from the dialyzer is then returned back to the body through a tube.
+• The filtered blood from the dialyser then returns back to the body through a tube.

 Peritoneal Dialysis